Table of Contents

 Remove stop words

 Stop words are very common words or adjectives that can hinder your SEO efforts.
 Words such as, ‘of ‘ , ‘or’, ‘the’ etc. interfere with your SEO efforts because they use up precious character space, especially when creating URLs.
+For your WordPress permalinks, there are plugins (such as Yoast SEO plugin) that have the option to do this automatically.

 www.yoursite.com/category1/the-page-and-dog-name becomes www.yoursite.com/category1/page-dog-name